- Built: est. 1875

 Building a Dream Castle

-In 1870, building a massive house in Omaha was anomalous.
-Constructed on one of the tallest hills in early Omaha, the Thomas Mansion had 17 rooms on three floors, all of which were decorated in the latest Victorian-era furnishings.
+In 1876, massive houses in Omaha were rare.
+First constructed that year, the house originally had eight rooms on two stories.
+In 1887, Thomas rebuilt the house and added a single story and a lot of space to make it three stories with a total of 20 rooms, as well as a tower that cost $4,000 to build.
+Constructed on one of the tallest hills in early Omaha, it was decorated in the latest Victorian-era furnishings and covered on the inside with highly polished hardwoods from around the world.
 The four-story tower had a glass-enclosed room at the top, with a 360′ view of the city, including downtown.
 An early newspaper reported it cost an estimated $30,000 to build, and that the surrounding area was “an exclusive residential section.”

 By 1900, it was called the “Thomas Castle,” and was renowned for its extravagance, opulence and views.
-During this era, the mansion became the Omaha Sanitarium.
+After Thomas moved out in 1901, the mansion became the Omaha Sanitarium.

 A 1935 newspaper account said, “The house has three floors with magnificent woodwork, some oak, some birdseye maple, some rosewood.
 There are beautiful tiled fireplaces, too.
 On the third floor is a billard room with a mahogany ceiling… Sticking up on top of the house is a tower from which you can see 10 miles in every direction.
 To get there you ascend a circular staircase until you get dizzy.”